nicfv/Me/docs/photos/index.md

 ---
 # Photos

 This is a space for photos of my travels, just for fun.
 I like to travel, and take pictures while traveling.
 The way I'm organizing this is based on the format `YYYY/Location`.
-Use the navigation menu on the left, or the previous/next buttons above the footer to explore through some of my different adventures.
-The search bar at the top can also be used to jump to different pages.
+Use the navigation menu on the left, or the search bar at the top to explore through some of my different adventures.
 Additionally, you may follow [@nicfvcom](https://www.instagram.com/nicfvcom/) on Instagram for even more photos.

 [![qr](./nicfvcom_qr.png){ style="display:block;margin:auto;max-width:50%;height:auto;" }](https://www.instagram.com/nicfvcom/)